Enabling Social Applications via Decentralized Social Data Management

-\tc{To remove a peer from the trusted peer group, the user creates new group keys and distributes them via unicast to the still trusted peers.
-She also re-encrypts her social data and replaces the copy in the DHT storage for future use.
-This removal of the peer is \textit{multicasted} to all group peers and the peer is unsubscribed from the group.
-The distribution of new keys and re-encryption of the social data disallows the removed peer from decrypting updated versions of the user's social data in the future.
-If a peer owner decides to remove her peer from a trusted group of another user (e.g, due to overload or suspected malicious activity from the user), the removal request is multicasted to the group, which alerts the data owner to execute the same procedure as above.}
+For removing a trusted peer, Alice will have to create new group keys, re-encrypt her signed data with the new group public key, and store them in the DHT.
+The removal of the peer from a user's trusted group is \textit{multicasted} to all group peers and the peer is unsubscribed from the group.
+The new group keys are distributed to the still trusted peers as before.
+The distribution of new keys and re-encryption of the social data disallows the removed peer from decrypting updated versions of the user's data.
+If a peer owner decides to remove her peer from another user's trusted group (e.g, due to overload), the removal request is multicasted to the group, which in turn executes the above procedure and alerts the data owner of the change.

-The social graph for a user is unavailable if all her trusted peers leave the network; no service requests involving this user can be answered until a trusted peer rejoins the network. \tc{However, we ensure durability of users' generated data (i.e., input from social aggregators) via encrypted storage and replication in the DHT by Past.}

-Service requests for a user can be sent to any peer, but only the user's trusted peers can decrypt and use the user's data.
-A requesting peer can find a user's trusted peers by submitting a \textit{multicast} request with handle \textit{Trusted\_Peer\_Group\_UID}.
-With the multicast, all online group trusted peers are required to respond with their IP and signed membership, which is verified for authenticity with the user's group public key.
-The requesting peer creates a trusted peer list (TPL) of IPs based on peer responses.
-The multicast allows the requesting peer to have peer alternatives in case of churn or erroneous communication with the first responding peer.